How to Submit a PACM Proposal

 The PACM Steering Committee is charged with PACM oversight and operation.
 However, each PACM journal will have an Editorial Board structured according to its own proposed and approved governance system.
 The ACM Publications Board has ultimate authority over the PACM Series and each of its titles.

-Proceedings of the ACM on Programming Languages (PACMPL) is a Gold Open Access journal publishing research papers selected for presentation at major SIGPLAN conferences.
+Proceedings of the ACM on Programming Languages (PACMPL) is a Gold Open Access journal publishing research on all aspects of programming languages, from design to implementation and from mathematical formalisms to empirical studies.
 Each issue of the journal is devoted to a particular subject area within programming languages and will be announced through Calls for Papers.

 Proceedings of the ACM on Interactive, Mobile, Wearable and Ubiquitous Technologies (IMWUT) is a premier journal series for research relevant to the post-PC era.
 IMWUT covers a broad range of topics and includes research contributions in systems and infrastructures, new hardware and sensing techniques, and studies of user experiences and societal impact.